 Step 4: Displays

-Your Television Comparer dashboard is built up by appending together a series of displays and content sections.
-Use the dropdowns below to select which you'd like to include in your TV Comparer summary.
+Your Television Explorer dashboard is built up by appending together a series of displays and content sections.
+Use the dropdowns below to select which you'd like to include in your TV Explorer results summary.

 VOLUME TIMELINE: The volume timeline is the most basic kind of visualization and shows you the percent of all news programming airtime on each selected station monitored by the Internet Archive over the selected time period that matched your search.
 It offers a quick visual gauge of how much news attention your search is receiving on each selected station.
 By default the timeline offers a static display, but you can optionally include a zoomable timeline that allows the user to interactively zoom into a particular period of time to see only coverage from that period (such as to drill in to a particular day where coverage of the topic peaked).